geohot/kvm-kext/README.md

 Exposes /dev/kvm in almost the same way Linux does(see below for differences).

 Project for 15-412 by George Hotz.
 Released under GPLv2.
 Helper functions borrowed from the Linux Kernel.
+Currently capable of booting a virtual Linux system in bintest/bootfd.img.

 Description
 -----------